 The break in the trade figures between 2014 and 2015 is largely caused by an improvement in the demarcation between re-exports and quasi-transit trade.
-As a result, in Table 1 part of the imports for re-exports has been transferred to the incoming quasi-transit trade.
+As a result, part of the imports for re-exports has been transferred to the incoming quasi-transit trade.
 Part of the re-exports has shifted to the outgoing quasi-transit trade.
-Because in Table 2 no distinction is made between re-exports and quasi-transit trade, in that table part of the imports has been transferred to the incoming transit trade.
-Furthermore, in Table 2 part of the exports has shifted to the outgoing transit trade.

 During the whole publication period (from 2007 onwards), the same integration method has been applied.
 Apart from the trend breaks for specific goods flows described above, the figures can be compared easily from one year to the next.
-However, because of the trend breaks the figures on imports, exports, re-exports and transit trade from 2008 onwards, from 2013 onwards and from 2015 onwards and on transport and transit trade from 2016 onwards may be less comparable with the corresponding figures for the previous years.
+However, because of the trend breaks the figures on imports, exports, re-exports and transit trade from 2008 onwards, from 2013 onwards and from 2015 onwards may be less comparable with the corresponding figures for the previous years.